rmoesw01/Climateers/README.md

 - Optimizing webpage design for mobile screens
 - Plotting cities prone to flooding in the next few decades
 - Performing ML on sea ice polygon shrinking
+- Performing ML on renewable energy growth
+- Making a visualization "movie" with amCharts for the front page